-Without a doubt, our minds are one of the most powerful things on Earth.
-The things that you grow up telling yourself will likely end up forming your personality in the long run.
-Which brings us to the two kinds of mindsets people generally have i.e. growth mindset vs fixed mindset.
+Undoubtedly, our minds are one of the most powerful things on Earth.
+The things you grow up telling yourself will likely form your personality in the long run.
+This brings us to the two kinds of mindsets people generally have, i.e., growth mindset vs fixed mindset.

-Are you someone who loves challenges and don’t shy away from new experiments?
-Are you keener towards developing new skills over your lifecycle?
-Or, you’re simply someone who thinks intelligence and creativity are static entities that one’s born with?
-That is, they can’t change significantly over time and are fixed traits.
+Are you someone who loves challenges and doesn’t shy away from new experiments?
+Are you keener on developing new skills over your lifecycle?
+Or you’re simply someone who thinks intelligence and creativity are static entities that one’s born with?
+They can’t change significantly over time and are fixed traits.

 These are the two mindsets we grow up with.
-This is the basis of Carol Dweck’s work on fixed vs. growth mindset.
-She’s a world renowned Stanford psychologist who writes:
+This is the basis of Carol Dweck’s fixed vs. growth mindset work.
+She’s a world-renowned Stanford psychologist who writes:

 ‘For twenty years, my research has shown that the view you adopt for yourself profoundly affects the way you lead your life‘

-Dweck’s study contradicts the popular belief that your basic abilities are in-born and do not change over the course of your life.
+Dweck’s study contradicts the widespread belief that your basic abilities are inborn and do not change over the course of your life.
 The study shows us the power of developing a growth mindset and how it works wonders for you.

 Let’s first have a closer look at what these two mindsets entail: